Bail Denied for Oath Keepers Leader Accused of Spearheading Jan. 6 Chaos

 Far-right militia leader Stewart Rhodes on Friday was ordered detained pending his trial on seditious conspiracy charges over his alleged participation in the Jan.
 6, 2021 riot at the U.S. Capitol.

-In late January, a Texas judge ordered Rhodes, a Yale-educated lawyer and former paratrooper who founded the Oath Keepers in 2009, to be jailed until his case is heard in court.
+In late January, a Texas magistrate ordered Rhodes, a Yale-educated lawyer and former paratrooper who founded the Oath Keepers in 2009, to be jailed until his case is heard in court.

 Today, a federal judge agreed, deciding Rhodes was too dangerous to set free.